BlacksInTechnologyOrg/bit-resources/README.md

 # bit-resources
 Ever evolving list of resources  provided by the BIT community.
+Feel free to do a pull request to add more!

 {% for item in site.pages %}
 ## {{item.title}}